lost-in-transcendence/ft_transcendence/README.md

 # FT_TRANSCENDENCE

-[Live demo](http://lost-in-transcendence.duckdns.org) (Currently unavailable, setting up HTTPS) (must be a 42 student to login, but you can also log in as a guest)
+[Live demo](http://lost-in-transcendence.duckdns.org) (must be a 42 student to login, but you can also log in as a guest)

 ## To setup